ipfs-inactive/docs/content/guides/examples/websites.md

 and `http://gateway.ipfs.io/ipns/your.domain`.

-**Note:** When using IPNS to update websites, assets may be loaded from two different resolved hashes while the update your website propagates.
+**Note:** When using IPNS to update websites, assets may be loaded from two different resolved hashes while the update propagates.
 This may result in outdated URLs or missing assets until the update has completely propagated.

 #### Pointing your.domain to IPFS